tanglejs/new-plugin/README.md

 ### Global configuration

-If you these config values are set, they will be used as defaults.
+If these config values are set, they will be used as defaults.

     $ tangle config -k user:name -v "Your name"
     $ tangle config -k user:email -v "you@example.com"